Enable/Disable asset pipeline compilation

 config.assets.enabled variable is assigned to false in your

 Setting this value to false means that your application doesn’t use the asset pipeline at all, so precompilation is not relevant.

-You can use a manifest file to enable/disable asset pipeline pre-compilation using the following parameter with a true or false, find an example below:
+You can use a manifest file to enable/disable the asset pipeline and pre-compilation using the following parameters with a true or false: